Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Introduction

 \section{Introduction}

-Large Vision-Language Models (LVLMs) extend Large Language Models (LLMs) to multimodal inputs and are now used for tasks requiring both visual comprehension and language understanding~\cite{openai2024gpt4, geminiteam2024, guo2025deepseek, openai2025gptoss, novikov2025alphaevolve}.
-Despite their success, LVLMs are prone to hallucinations, generating content that appears plausible but factually incorrect or unfaithful to the input~\cite{ji2023, liu2024survey, huang2025}.
-This raises the need for reliable uncertainty quantification (UQ) to detect when generated content should not be trusted~\cite{hernandez2015, gal2016dropout, lakshminarayanan2017simple, abdar2021}.
-Existing UQ methods for LVLMs and LLMs mostly fall into two families: token-based measures, which operate directly on autoregressive token probabilities (e.g., log-perplexity or predictive entropy)~\cite{malinin2021,aichberger2024rethinking}, and \emph{semantic uncertainty} measures, which attempt to quantify variability in the meaning of multiple sampled responses, typically by grouping outputs in a semantic space using external semantic models and clustering techniques~\cite{farquhar2024detecting, nikitin2024kernel, chen2025uncertainty, lee2025, abdaljalil2025, joocho2025}.
+Large Vision-Language Models (LVLMs) extend Large Language Models (LLMs) to multimodal inputs and excel at tasks requiring visual and language understanding~\cite{openai2024gpt4, geminiteam2024, guo2025deepseek, openai2025gptoss, novikov2025alphaevolve}.
+Despite their success, LVLMs are prone to hallucinations, with plausible but incorrect outputs that are unfaithful to the input~\cite{ji2023, liu2024survey, huang2025}.
+This raises the need for uncertainty quantification (UQ) to detect when generated content should not be trusted~\cite{hernandez2015, gal2016dropout, lakshminarayanan2017simple, abdar2021}.

+Initially, UQ methods for LVLMs were token-based measures.
+They operate directly on autoregressive token probabilities (e.g., log-perplexity or predictive entropy)~\cite{malinin2021,aichberger2024rethinking}.
+For instance, given an image with the Eiffel Tower and the question \emph{``In which city can I find this monument?''}, an LVLM may generate several answers that all refer to Paris (e.g., \emph{``The figure shows the Eiffel Tower in Paris.''} and \emph{``The Eiffel Tower is depicted in this image.''}).
+Token-based scores may assign different uncertainties to these phrases due to lexical and syntactic differences, even though they are semantically equivalent~\cite{aichberger2024rethinking}.